 Powerful, Intuitive Search - Inspec features sophisticated search tools, aided by the intellectual classification of our expert indexers, that make it possible to quickly and efficiently locate and extract the information they need supported by the fact the database boasts 80% full text coverage through DOI's.

-For further information watch our Inspec overview video.
+For further information watch our Inspec Introduction to Inspec video.

 Inspec material is © 2015 by The Institution of Engineering and Technology.
 All rights reserved.